Determine if your child is in a Gang with this List of Gang Involvement Warning Signs

 The following are books that provide more information on investigations.

-A book that provides a detailed account of a law enforcement agent who infiltrated a violent motorcycle clique.
+Under and Alone is a book that provides a detailed account of a law enforcement agent who infiltrated a violent motorcycle clique.
 The agent assumed the role of a biker named “Billy St. John” and spent 28 months in an undercover operation.
 During his investigation, he gathered evidence of homicide, weapons, and drug violations.
-At first, the crew suspected he was a cop, and he was forced to prove himself many times.
+At first, the crew suspected he was a cop.
+As a result, he was forced to prove himself and his loyalty many times.
 The book reads like a movie and provides a fascinating look into the life of sadistic and criminal biker squads.

-This book accounts for a Los Angeles gangbanger inducted into the Crips organization at 11.
+This book, Monster: The Autobiography of an L.A.
+Gang Member, accounts for a Los Angeles gangbanger inducted into the Crips organization at 11.
 Look inside the Crips and learn how their mindset keeps them in a constant state of war.

 This guide provides information on gangbanger identification, arrest, search and seizure, prosecution, and anti-gang measures.
 Learn how to deal with modern street thugs and survive on the streets as a law enforcement officer.